elescj/elescj.github.io/projects/boston-house/README.md

 - [How to Run](#how-to-run)

 ## 🧠 Overview
-This project implements a supervised learning pipeline to predict housing prices in the Boston metropolitan area using the classic Boston Housing dataset.
-It models the relationship between housing prices and a range of explanatory variables including crime rate, average number of rooms, accessibility to highways, and more.
-The pipeline includes data preprocessing, exploratory data analysis (EDA), feature selection, model training, and evaluation using regression metrics such as RMSE and 𝑅2.
-The objective is to assess the effectiveness of linear regression in modeling continuous housing price data and to interpret the influence of individual predictors on pricing outcomes.
+This project implements a supervised machine learning pipeline to predict housing prices in the Boston metropolitan area, leveraging linear regression to model the relationship between property prices and a range of features such as crime rate, room count, and highway access.

 ## 📊 Dataset
-The data and problem were provided by the *Applied Data Science Program* by MIT.
+This dataset was originally provided as part of the *Applied Data Science Program* by MIT.
 The dataset is a **506 × 13** CSV file, where each row represents a residential property in a suburb or town of Boston.
 It was originally drawn from the **Boston Standard Metropolitan Statistical Area (SMSA) in 1970**.

 Each record includes **13 input features** describing property and neighborhood characteristics, and one **target variable**: the median value of owner-occupied homes (in $1000s).